mavryk-network/mavryk-protocol/docs/developer/contributing.rst

     +-------+----------+-----------+------------+

-When all discussions are resolved, and the MR has got at least two approvals from Octez Merge Team members, the developer should squash any fix-up commits that were applied (remembering to edit the commit message appropriately).
+When all discussions are resolved, and the MR has got at least two approvals from Mavkit Merge Team members, the developer should squash any fix-up commits that were applied (remembering to edit the commit message appropriately).
 Then the developer (or anyone else when not possible) can assign the MR to the `Nomadic Marge-bot <https://gitlab.com/nomadic-margebot>`__, which will